-All this is to say - I like having two go-to recipes for granola bars.
-I hope you'll try both and let me know if you also like the versatility of having two recipes.
+All this is to say - I like having two go-to recipes for granola bars where I know the ingredients and can change them up with different flavors and add-ins.
+I hope you'll try both and let me know if you also like the versatility of having two recipes!

 Baked Chewy Granola Bars

-- 1/4 c. coconut oil (or use all butter or more coconut oil, if you prefer- just equal 3/4 c. total fat)
+- 1/4 cup coconut oil or use all butter or more coconut oil, if you prefer- just equal 3/4 c. total fat

 - 1 tsp. vanilla